-Amanda Mills enters her fourth season as Occidental women’s basketball assistant coach after spending the previous three years coaching high school and club basketball in Oregon.
+Amanda Mills enters her fifth season as Occidental women’s basketball assistant coach after spending the previous three years coaching high school and club basketball in Oregon.
 As a high school coach, Amanda oversaw guard development, film breakdown, social media, and directed the strength and conditioning program.

 Amanda’s playing career began at San Diego Mesa College, where she was named to the First-Team All-PCC.
 She then transferred to NCAA Division I Presbyterian College, where she served as a captain for three years and left the program ranked 1st in career points scored.